The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Texas, US

 English

-Susan Iannaccone is a Neurologist and a Pediatrics provider in Dallas, Texas.
+Susan Iannaccone is a Pediatrics provider practicing medicine in Dallas, Texas.
 Dr. Iannaccone is rated as an Advanced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-Her top areas of expertise are Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, Thymectomy, and Gastrostomy.
+She is also highly rated in 30 other conditions, according to our data.
+Her clinical expertise encompasses Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, Thymectomy, and Gastrostomy.

 Advanced in Congenital Myasthenic Syndrome